-The property forms part of a residential development close to Nairn Town Centre.
-There is an undeveloped building plot to the rear.
+The property forms part of an established residential area over looking Nairn Links.
+The property has partial sea views.
 The surrounding properties in the immediate vicinity are generally of a differing age and style.
-A range of typical local amenities can be found in Nairn Town Centre.
+A terrace of garages are located to the side which service the block of flats.
+A range of typical local amenities can be found in Nairn Town Centre which is nearby.

-The property was generally found to be in fair order.
+The property was generally found to be in fair order having regard to its age and type.
 Whilst some items of typical/ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.